Code-Institute-Submissions/Off-The-Beaten-Track-Memory-Game/README.md

 #### **Overlays**
 - **_Win Overlay_**
     - triggered when winning conditions are met
-    - *Play Again* Button resets the gameboard, timer and flip counter and hides overlay
+    - *Play Again* Button resets the gameboard, timer and flip counter and hides overlay when clicked
-    - *Home* Button returns user to the home screen
+    - *Home* Button returns user to the home screen when clicked
     - *Animations* begin as soon as overlay is visible

 - **_Lose Overlay_**
     - triggered when losing conditions are met
-    - *Play Again* Button resets the gameboard, timer and flip counter and hides overlay
+    - *Play Again* Button resets the gameboard, timer and flip counter and hides overlay when clicked
-    - *Home* Button returns user to the home screen
+    - *Home* Button returns user to the home screen when clicked
     - *Animations* begin as soon as overlay is visible

 #### **Game Functionality**
+Played the game repeatedly to test functionality
 - board locks and cards cannot be clicked while check for match function is running
+    - tried clicking on other cards while active cards are face up
 - matching pairs stay face up
 - flipped cards that are not a match are returned to starting position
+    - other cards cannot be clicked until cards are flipped back
 - all pairs found with alotted time and flips triggers *Win Overlay*
 - time/flips running out before all pairs are found triggers *Lose Overlay*
 - cards stay face up long enough for user to see images
 - game is winable within the alotted time and flips
 - clicks anywhere outside of the game board are not counted by flip counter
+- repeated clicks on cards when only one card was face up does not effect flip counter
+- repeated clicks on matching pairs does not effect click counter and are only counted as one match
+- matched pairs are disabled and cannot be clicked on again

 #### **Responsive Design**
 - Responsive design was tested throughout the build using [DevTools](https://developers.google.com/web/tools/chrome-devtools)